-Breast augmentation is a procedure whereby breast volume is restored or increased and/or breast shape changed via the use of silicone or saline implants.
-To ensure the results of your breast augmentation look natural and beautifully complement the rest of your physique, it is essential to utilize a highly skilled and experienced surgeon, like Dr. Ahmed Abdullah, who offers both technical expertise and an artistic eye.
+Breast augmentation is a procedure whereby breast volume is restored or increased and/or breast shape changed via the use of silicone gel implants or saline implants.
+To ensure the results of your breast augmentation look natural and beautifully complement the rest of your physique, it is essential to utilize a highly skilled and experienced surgeon, like Dr. Ahmed Abdullah, who offers expertise in surgical techniques and an artistic eye.

 Our facility is known for having the best surgeons at the Plastic Surgery Institute to get a breast augmentation in Tampa.
-Breast augmentation remains one of the most popular cosmetic procedures in the U.S. In general, augmentation is a surgical enhancement to the size of the breasts.
+Breast augmentation remains one of the most popular cosmetic surgery procedures in the United States.
+In general, augmentation is a surgical enhancement to the size of the breasts.
 Many seek breast augmentation for many reasons, including but not limited to:

 - Uneven size